Jewish Customs

 Contact your synagogue or Jewish community center.
 Many communities actively recruit and train new members.
 It’s considered a great honor to join.

-Talmudic Sources
+Talmudic sources

 • Sotah 14a.
 Walking in God's ways